School of Biological Sciences – Your eLearning Handbook

-Discussion boards are used to discuss any aspect of units and eLearning with colleagues.
+Discussion boards are used to discuss any aspect of units with colleagues.
 Peer-peer learning is an excellent tool; however, most importantly, answers to assessment questions must not be posted.
 These boards are closely monitored and any postings deemed inappropriate or that contain answers to assessments will be removed.
 Seeking or posting assessment answers is cheating and any person found doing this will be dealt with appropriately.

 FAQ’s (Frequently Asked Questions)

-How do I access my eLearning?
+How do I access Blackboard?

 >Log into My Manchester